Who is at risk for heart valve disease?

 Although the population of people affected by heart valve disease is considerably smaller than the number of people who have the more common conditions, like high blood pressure and coronary artery disease, valvular disease has become an increasing problem in recent years due to the increase in life expectancy.

 Heart valve disease is more common among older people.
 Today, thanks to improved quality of medical care and increased attention on prevention, people are living longer.
 As a result, heart valve disease has become a more common problem.
 As we age, our heart valves can become lined with calcium deposits that cause the valve flaps to thicken and become stiffer.

 People who have had rheumatic fever or a case of infective endocarditis are at greater risk for heart valve problems.
 Heart problems like a heart attack, heart failure, arrhythmia, or previous heart valve conditions from birth (called congenital heart defects) can also increase the likelihood for developing valve problems.

 Many people live long and healthy lives and never realize they have a mild valve problem.
 However, valve disease can seriously increase a persons’ risk for sudden death or cause rapid development of problems in and around the heart that can become fatal without treatment.

-People who have been diagnosed with a heart murmur, a defect like a bicuspid aortic valve, mitral valve prolapse or a mild form of valve disease should be careful to maintain regular check-ins with a healthcare provider and should be very aware of possible symptoms should they start or become worse.
+People who have been diagnosed with a heart murmur, a defect like a bicuspid aortic valve, mitral valve prolapse or a mild form of valve disease should maintain regular check-ins with a healthcare provider and should be aware of possible symptoms should they start or become worse.